-- 8.35 Achieving sustainable development is the fundamental purpose of the planning system as defined through the National Planning Policy Framework and lies at the heart of the vision and objectives set out earlier in this plan.
-Sustainable development means meeting economic, social and environmental objectives in mutually supportive ways.
+- Achieving sustainable development is thea fundamental purposeaim of the planning system as defined through the National Planning Policy Framework and lies at the heart of the vision and objectives set out earlier in this plan. mutually supportive ways..
 The starting point for considering sustainable development is tackling climate change, because of the scale of the threat and the potential severity of its effects on ecosystems and human existence.
-It is required by national policy and it is also in the direct interests of a town with a central area situated on low-lying land on an estuary subject to tidal flooding. - 8.36 The Council will plan positively for growth to meet objectively assessed needs and provide a flexible framework which can respond to rapid change.
+The UK Climate Projections 2009 indicate the likelihood in the East of England of higher year round temperatures, higher winter rainfall, lower summer rainfall and sea level rise.
+Reducing carbon emissions, so as to reduce Ipswich's contribution to climate change, is an imperative of this plan.
+Not only is it it is required by national policy and but it is also in the direct interests of a town with a central area situated on low-lying land on an estuary subject to tidal flooding. - 8.36 A consequence of climate change is likely to be increased winter rainfall and decreased summer rainfall (CRed Suffolk report, Suffolk Climate Action Plan, and UK Climate Projections 09) and the full impact on the natural ecosystem is largely unknown.
+Therefore, as well as reducing the impact of development on climate change, it is equally important to manage water resources through policies for the efficient use of water and minimisation of run-off from new development.
+The Council will plan positively for growth to meet objectively assessed needs and provide a flexible framework which can respond to rapid change.